-In the lead up to the referendum on October 14, Common Grace is sharing a series of weekly prayer emails, and daily prayer text messages, to call our movement to prayer for this significant moment facing our country.
+In the lead up to the referendum on October 14, Common Grace shared a series of weekly prayer emails, and daily prayer text messages, to call our movement to prayer for this significant moment facing our country.

-Find out more about this series and how to get involved, as well as read our Weekly Prayer requests and bible verses here.
+Revisit and read through our Weekly Prayer requests and bible verses here.

-Prayers shared at our first Listen to the Heart online gathering by Meredith Walker-Harding and Safina Stewart can be found below, as well as prayers from other Aboriginal Christian Leaders.
+Below are prayers shared at our first Listen to the Heart online gathering by Meredith Walker-Harding and Safina Stewart.

 Safina Stewart’s Prayer for the Voice

 Give me vision to walk remembering your history